nguyens7/website/content/authors/admin/_index.md

 - Visitors
 ---

-I’m a graduate student in the Petroff lab at MSU and the author/maintainer of the open source [tidyNano package](https://nguyens7.github.io/tidyNano/).
-I provide all the code and data to all my blogposts where I explore interesting datasets using a variety of different tools.
-When I’m not in the lab, I enjoy cooking, photography, and reading. #rstats 📈♟️🥘
+I’m an incoming data science fellow with Insight Data Science.
+I love working with data and am the author/maintainer of the open source [tidyNano package](https://nguyens7.github.io/tidyNano/).
+In my free time I enjoy cooking, photography, and reading. #rstats #pydata 📈♟️🥘

 This site was made with [blogdown](https://bookdown.org/yihui/blogdown/) and [Hugo](https://gohugo.io/),  and  deployed with [Netlify](https://www.netlify.com/).
 All the data and code for this site is available on [Github](https://github.com/nguyens7/website).
 If you find my blog useful, [you can buy me a ☕️ on Ko-fi.](https://ko-fi.com/O4O71BDFZ)